git-ek/neo-chatgpt-browser-extension/README.md

 ## Trademark Notice

 "ChatGPT" and "OpenAI" are trademarks of OpenAI.
 This project is not affiliated with or endorsed by OpenAI.
----
-## Credits & License

-This project is based on [wong2/chatgpt-google-extension](https://github.com/wong2/chatgpt-google-extension) (Copyright © wong2).
-Modified and maintained by git-ek (2025).
-Distributed under the GNU GPL v3 license.
-See LICENSE for details.

-## External Resources & Libraries

-- All external libraries, images, and icons used in this project are subject to their respective licenses.
-Please refer to each library's documentation for details.
-Only GPL-compatible resources are used.

-## Privacy & Data Policy

-- This extension may process user data (e.g., API keys, search queries) for functional purposes only.
-No personal data is stored or shared externally.
-For details, refer to the Privacy Policy (to be provided if required by browser store).

-## Trademark Notice

-- "ChatGPT" and "OpenAI" are trademarks of OpenAI.
-This project is not affiliated with or endorsed by OpenAI.